Andrew Weatherall: Biography

 In 1992, Weatherall left Boy's Own.
 He formed the electronic music trio the Sabres of Paradise in 1993, starting a record label under the same name.
 The Sabres of Paradise released three albums between 1993 and 1995.
 In early 1996, after shutting down Sabresonic, Weatherall and Keith Tenniswood became Two Lone Swordsmen, signing to Warp.
 His production of Beth Orton's album Trailer Park helped establish the mix of hip hop and electronica that would later become trip hop.
 He set up the Rotters Golf Club label in 2001.

-Weatherall produced for such artists as Beth Orton, Primal Scream and One Dove, and remixed the work of Björk, Siouxsie Sioux, the Orb, the Future Sound of London, New Order, Manic Street Preachers, My Bloody Valentine, James and many others.
+Weatherall produced for artists Beth Orton, Primal Scream and One Dove, and remixed the work of Björk, Siouxsie Sioux, the Orb, the Future Sound of London, New Order, Manic Street Preachers, My Bloody Valentine and James.
 He produced the album Tarot Sport for Fuck Buttons to "vast acclaim" and assisted the Twilight Sad with the production of their third studio album, No One Can Ever Know.

 In 2006, he released his debut solo EP The Bullet Catcher's Apprentice, followed by his debut solo studio album A Pox on the Pioneers in 2009.
 Both were released on his Rotters Golf Club imprint.
 His music has soundtracked commercial advertisements for vehicles; Weatherall's "Feathers" was used for the Volkswagen Tiguan in 2007 and Two Lone Swordsmen's "Shack 54" was used for the Ford Fiesta in 2009.
 In 2013, the Asphodells, formed by Weatherall and collaborator Timothy J. Fairplay from Battant, released the album Ruled by Passion, Destroyed by Lust on Rotters Golf Club.
 On 1 July 2014, Weatherall began hosting a monthly radio show, Music's Not For Everyone, on NTS Radio in London.
 In 2016, he released a studio album Convenanza, as well as a remix album Consolamentum.
 In 2017, he released a studio album Qualia on Höga Nord Rekords.

 Weatherall cited humour as an important component in his musical ideology.
-He was known as the Chairman or the Guv'nor, among many other titles conferred upon him.
+He was known as the Chairman or the Guv'nor.

 Death

-Weatherall died on 17 February 2020 at Whipps Cross University Hospital in London, aged 56.
-The cause given was a pulmonary embolism.
+Weatherall died from pulmonary embolism on 17 February 2020 at Whipps Cross University Hospital in London, aged 56.